nowshadktasin/Multilingual_AI_Agent/README.md

 ## ❓ Assessment Questions & Answers

-### What method or library did you use to extract the text, and why?
-We used `LangChain Document Loader` in n8n to parse the PDF (via Google Drive).
-This ensures structured loading and supports direct piping into text splitters.

-### Did you face any formatting challenges with the PDF content?
-Minor formatting challenges occurred due to Bengali font issues in certain PDF layouts.
-Text extraction from Google Docs version was more stable.

-### What chunking strategy did you choose, and why?
-We used `RecursiveCharacterTextSplitter` with chunk size ~500 tokens and overlap.
-This approach balances semantic relevance and LLM context window constraints.

-### What embedding model did you use, and why?
-`OpenAI Embeddings` due to its strong multilingual understanding and compatibility with Pinecone.
-It captures sentence-level semantics effectively.

-### How are you comparing the query with your stored chunks?
-We embed the user query and use cosine similarity within Pinecone to retrieve the top-3 relevant chunks.

-### Why did you choose this similarity method and storage setup?
-Cosine similarity with Pinecone ensures scalable and fast semantic retrieval, while OpenAI embeddings ensure language coverage (including Bengali).

-### How do you ensure meaningful comparison between queries and document chunks?
-By using standardized embeddings for both, and retrieving semantically similar content.
-All LLM answers are gated through a vector tool call.

-### What happens if the query is vague or missing context?
-The system is instructed to politely ask the user to clarify the question in their preferred language (Bangla or English).

-### Do the results seem relevant?
-What might improve them?
-Yes, results match expected answers.
-Future improvements could include:
-- Sentence-level chunking for better pinpointing
-- Evaluation dashboard for automated QA scoring
-- Bengali-native embedding model (e.g. `BanglaBERT`) for finer alignment
+---

+### 1. **What method or library did you use to extract the text, and why?
+Did you face any formatting challenges with the PDF content?**

+The system uses the **Default Data Loader** from `n8n-nodes-langchain.documentDefaultDataLoader`, which internally relies on **LangChain’s Document Loaders**.
+The source file is pulled from **Google Drive** using `googleDrive` integration.
+This method is reliable for parsing both English and Bangla PDF/DOCX content with minimal setup inside n8n.

+**Why:** It is natively compatible with n8n and doesn't require external Python scripts.
+**Formatting Challenge:** While loading worked well, Bangla text may sometimes face alignment or OCR-related issues, which should be handled with preprocessing if required.

+---

+### 2. **What chunking strategy did you choose (e.g. paragraph-based, sentence-based, character limit)?
+Why do you think it works well for semantic retrieval?**

+The workflow uses **Recursive Character Text Splitter**, a LangChain strategy applied via `textSplitterRecursiveCharacterTextSplitter`.
+It splits long content based on character limits with overlaps, preserving context.

+**Why It Works:**
+- It keeps semantically meaningful text units.
+- Works across multilingual (Bangla + English) input.
+- Enables better vector representation for Pinecone retrieval.

+---

+### 3. **What embedding model did you use?
+Why did you choose it?
+How does it capture the meaning of the text?**

+The embedding model used is **OpenAI’s `text-embedding-ada-002`**, accessed via the `Embeddings OpenAI` node in n8n.

+**Why Chosen:**
+- It is multilingual and performs well in low-resource languages like Bangla.
+- Fast, cost-effective, and integrates smoothly into LangChain + n8n.
+- Converts chunks into dense vectors that capture semantic meaning across contexts.

+---

+### 4. **How are you comparing the query with your stored chunks?
+Why did you choose this similarity method and storage setup?**

+**Similarity Method:** Cosine similarity
+**Vector Store:** Pinecone (`vectorStorePinecone`)

+**Why This Setup:**
+- Pinecone offers high-speed approximate nearest neighbor (ANN) search.
+- Cosine similarity is well-suited for comparing OpenAI embeddings.
+- This combo ensures fast, semantically relevant retrievals even for Bangla queries.

+---

+### 5. **How do you ensure that the question and the document chunks are compared meaningfully?
+What would happen if the query is vague or missing context?**

+- The **same embedding model** is used for both query and document chunks, ensuring semantic alignment.
+- A **memory buffer** (via `memoryBufferWindow`) retains short-term context, improving multi-turn interactions.
+- If a query is vague or unrelated, the AI Agent responds as follows:

+> Bangla: “দুঃখিত, আমি এই প্রশ্নের নির্ভরযোগ্য উত্তর খুঁজে পাইনি।”
+> English: “Sorry, I could not find a reliable answer in the document.”

+This prevents hallucinations or guessing.

+---

+### 6. **Do the results seem relevant?
+If not, what might improve them (e.g. better chunking, better embedding model, larger document)?**

+✅ The results are accurate for both Bangla and English questions based on known test cases (`শুম্ভুনাথ`, `মামাকে`, `১৫ বছর` etc.).

+**To improve further:**
+- Use **sentence-paragraph hybrid** chunking for better granularity.
+- Try newer multilingual models like **`bge-m3`, `instructor-xl`, or `LaBSE`** for Bangla-specific enhancements.
+- Expand corpus with **HSC annotations or question banks**.

+---

 ---